 With the simple, one-knob user interface, we were able to navigate through patch after patch, from clean to crunch and more.
 We played through effects that were responsive and that could blend well in a variety of musical situations.

 This came as no surprise, as the H9 Max is one of the most popular small multi-effects units on the market.
 Despite all the benefits this unit offers, it is a bit limited when it comes to manipulating and getting to patches quickly given its minimalistic control design.

 Besides delivering quality effects and ease of use, we were able to stay in tune throughout our tests via the built-in tuner.
 This unit also features true bypass that leaves your sound completely unaffected.

-Thi pedal has an ideal size for maximum convenience, to the point that you can easily fit two or more on your pedalboard setup.
-The H9 Max can work nicely in tandem with other stompboxes and effect units, which is another massive plus for this unit.
+This pedal has an ideal size for maximum convenience, to the point that you can easily fit two or more on your pedalboard setup.
+The H9 Max can work nicely in tandem with other stompboxes and effect units, which is another massive plus.

 The best and most capable pedal of Boss' famous GT line.
 GT-1000, This unit introduced a new concept by Boss: Augmented Impulse Response Dynamics or AIRD technology.
 In essence, this is a powerful processor that produces the most dynamic, responsive, nuanced, and complex sounds Boss has ever delivered.

 The Boss GT-1000 is the most powerful and modern multi-effects processor in the company’s history.
 This unit features 32-bit AD/DA and 32-bit/96 kHz internal processing.

 We fired up the GT-1000 and started going through its patches.
 In typical Boss fashion, you can either pick a preset or create your own user patch.
 So after playing through a few great-sounding presets, we tried to create our own patch.